fpcbeacon/beaconpresbychurch/pastor.md

 community do both.
 Some take what they need, others share with us by bringing food to contribute to the food.

-Our next project is to update this website, so come back again and see us.
 Contact us if you want to talk or connect.
 I would love to talk together, share thoughts and ideas.
 We can do this via text, or email, or in person!
 Call and leave a message and I will get back to you.
 I would love to meet together and just chat.

 It is because Christ loves us that we love each other.
 We choose welcome, compassion, and grace.